Ready, Willing, and AbleJune 26, 2018

-In Oregon in 2015, there were about 605,000 people with disabilities according to the American Community Survey.
-This represented roughly 14 percent of Oregon’s civilian noninstitutionalized population.
-Among the population of working age, those 18 to 64, about 321,000 had disabilities in 2015.
+In Oregon there were about 578,000 people with disabilities on average from 2012 to 2016 according to the American Community Survey.
+This represented roughly 15 percent of Oregon’s civilian noninstitutionalized population.
+Among the population of working age, those 18 to 64, about 303,000 had disabilities.

 Older people are more likely to have a disability.
 In Oregon, 53 percent of individuals ages 75 years and older have a disability and about 6 percent of the population ages 5 to 17 have a disability.